noahdbgarner/Battleship/README.md

 - The driver prints battleship instructions, creates two players, and plays battleship
 - Both players create their grids and place their ships on the grid
 - Players print their grids and take turns attacking each other until a player has no ships left
-- The computer will keep attacking until it randomly chooses a coordinate that has not been attacked

 ## 3. Setup